aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 Now we need to provide also the parameters of a Quantum Espresso calculation, like the cutoff for the wavefunctions, some convergence threshold, etc...
-The Quantum ESPRESSO pw.x plugin requires to pass this information within a ParameterData object, that is a specific AiiDA data node that can store a dictionary (even nested) of basic data types: integers, floats, strings, lists, dates, ...
+The Quantum ESPRESSO pw.x plugin requires to pass this information within a Dict object, that is a specific AiiDA data node that can store a dictionary (even nested) of basic data types: integers, floats, strings, lists, dates, ...
 We first load the class through the DataFactory, just like we did for the Structure.
 Then we create the instance of the object ``parameter``.
-To represent closely the structure of the QE input file, ParameterData is a nested dictionary, at the first level the namelists (capitalized), and then the variables with their values (in lower case).
+To represent closely the structure of the QE input file, Dict is a nested dictionary, at the first level the namelists (capitalized), and then the variables with their values (in lower case).

 Note also that numbers and booleans are written in Python, i.e. ``False`` and not the Fortran string ``.false.``!
 ::

-    ParameterData = DataFactory('parameter')
+    Dict = DataFactory('dict')

-    parameters = ParameterData(dict={
+    parameters = Dict(dict={
         'CONTROL': {
             'calculation': 'scf',
             'restart_mode': 'from_scratch',